syeo66/voidweaver/README.md

   - Track or Album normalization modes
   - Preamp control for personal preference
   - Works with MP3, FLAC, and OGG files
-- **Native Media Controls**: Reliable control from lock screen, notification panel, and Bluetooth devices with dual state architecture for skip operation consistency
+- **Native Media Controls**: Reliable control from lock screen, notification panel, and Bluetooth devices with comprehensive audio focus management ensuring single-press reliability
 - **Interactive Progress**: Tap or drag to seek to any position in tracks
 - **Sleep Timer**: Auto-pause with preset durations (5min to 2 hours)
 - **Seamless Playback**: Next track preloading for instant transitions